 Students in the English MA Program can obtain initial licensure in teaching middle school or secondary school English.
-Students seeking initial licensure earn their MA in English while also taking additional courses and completing the supervised teaching practicum through the university's Graduate College of Education.
+Students seeking initial licensure earn their MA in English while also taking additional courses and completing the supervised teaching practicum through the university's College of Education and Human Development.
 An "English education" faculty advisor assists all English MA students undergoing teacher licensure with licensure requirements and course selection.

 Teaching Assistantships and Research Assistantships